 14. INSPECTION.
 Purchaser and its authorized representatives shall have the right, but not the obligation, to inspect the goods to be furnished hereunder at all reasonable times and places before and after delivery.
 Inspection may occur at all places where Seller is performing work or producing or assembling Products, including the work place of any vendors, suppliers and/or subcontractors of Seller.

-Inspection by Purchaser shall be for their individual benefit only, and shall not be evidence of the proper performance of the Products.
-Inspection prior to acceptance is for purposes of assuring timeliness of manufacture or assembly and compliance with contract requirements as best can be determined prior to completion, and shall not be construed to be acceptance of defective, faulty or improper work or materials.
+Inspection by Purchaser shall be for their individual benefit only and shall not be evidence of the proper performance of the Products.
+Inspection prior to acceptance is for purposes of assuring timeliness of manufacture or assembly and compliance with contract requirements as best can be determined prior to completion and shall not be construed to be acceptance of defective, faulty or improper work or materials.

 15. SUBSTITUTIONS.
 Substitutions or alternates shall be permitted only as approved by Purchaser in writing based on timely and adequate request by Seller.
 If the Seller presents any substitutions or alternates, such presentation shall be deemed to include a representation that such substitutions or alternates conform to all requirements of the Purchase Order unless Seller specifically notifies Purchaser of deviations and receives from Purchaser a written variance or waiver.